andreacomo/ci-server-docker/README.md

  * Sonar: `/var/lib/mysql` (named `mysqldata`) is storage folder of Sonar DB container, containing all Sonar data.

 Docker stores named container in `/var/lib/docker/volumes/[volume_name]/_data` folder on Docker host

-## Further notes ##

- * Jenkins image *mount host Docker socket* as volume in order to let Jenkins manage containers **external** containers from within.
- This is [DooD (Docker-outside-of-Docker)](http://container-solutions.com/running-docker-in-jenkins-in-docker/) solution, i.e. Jenking can create *sibling* containers running on host.
-If you want to run e2e tests from Jenkins, you can share `jenkinsdocker_ci-net` network with sibling containers to access them.
- * Sonar DB first init may be slower than Sonar web app, so you can encounter connectivity problems.
-Just restart and should work fine.